Lorilatschki/ebusd-guide/docs/raspberry_pi_docker.md

-# Raspberry PI and Docker
+# Raspberry Pi and Docker

-By following the [getting started](https://www.raspberrypi.com/documentation/computers/getting-started.html) you setup you raspberry PI.
+By following the [getting started](https://www.raspberrypi.com/documentation/computers/getting-started.html) you setup you raspberry Pi.
 You should wire it with a ethernet cable directly to router/switch.

-## Docker on Raspberry PI
+## Docker on Raspberry Pi

 Here is a [Install Docker on Raspberry Pi](https://www.simplilearn.com/tutorials/docker-tutorial/raspberry-pi-docker) guide you can follow.